In this article, I will present you the basics of HTTP.

 "message": "Invalid HTTP Response: 404"

-The response message is pretty much structured the same as the request, except the first line that is called the status line, which surprising as it is, carries information about the response status. 🙂
+The response message is pretty much structured the same as the request, except the first line, called the status line, which surprising as it is, carries information about the response status.

 The status line is followed by the response headers and response body.